-The National Planning Policy Framework (NPPF) requires that local planning authorities should set out a strategic approach in their Local Plans to plan positively for the creation, protection, enhancement and management of green infrastructure and biodiversity networks.
-Local Plans should also include policies which plan for biodiversity at a landscape scale across local authority boundaries and identify and map local ecological networks.
+1.52 The National Planning Policy Framework (NPPF) requires that local planning authorities should set out a strategic approach in their Local Plans to maintain and enhance networks of habitats and green infrastructure and plan for the enhancement of natural capital at a catchment or landscape scale, including across local authority boundaries.
+They should also identify and map ecological networks, wildlife corridors and stepping stones that connect them, for their conservation, restoration and enhancement.